Environmental psychology: History

-The origins of the field can be traced to the Romantic poets, such as Wordsworth and Coleridge who drew attention to the power of nature and the significance of human interaction with it.
+The origins of the field can be traced to the Romantic poets, such as Wordsworth and Coleridge who drew attention to the power of nature intersect with the significance of human interaction.
 Darwin pointed to the role of the environment in shaping evolution.
 This idea was quickly applied to human interactions with the surroundings.
 An extreme Victorian acceptance of this were 'environmental determinists' who insisted the physical environment and climate influenced the evolution of racial characteristics.
 Willy Hellpach is said to be the first to mention "environmental psychology".
 One of his books, Geopsyche, discusses topics such as how the sun and the moon affect human activity, the impact of extreme environments, and the effects of color and form (Pol, E., 2006, Blueprints for a history of environmental psychology (I): From first birth to American transition.
 "Medio Ambiente y Comportamiento Humano", 7(2), 95-113).
 Among the other major scholars at the roots of environmental psychology were Jakob von Uexküll, Kurt Lewin, Egon Brunswik, and later Gerhard Kaminski and Carl Friedrich Graumann.

 The end of World War II brought about a demand for guidance on the urgent building programme after the destruction of war.
-To provide government planning requirements many countries set up research centres that studied how people used space.
-In the U.K. the Building Research Centre studied space use in houses and later noise levels, heating and lighting requirements.
-The glass maker Pilkingtons set up a daylight research unit, led by Thomas Markus to provide information on the influence of natural lighting in buildings and guidelines on daylight requirements.
-Peter Manning developed this further at the Pilkington Research Unit at the University of Liverpool in the 1960s.
-He studied offices, employing one of the first people to obtain a Ph.D in environmental psychology, Brian Wells.
-Markus went on to set up the Building Performance Research Unit at the University of Strathclyde in 1968 employing the psychologist David Canter who had been supervised by Wells and Manning for his Ph.D with the Pilkington Research Unit.
-Canter then went on to the University of Surrey to set up Environmental Psychology programme there in 1971 with the Department of Psychology.
-The head of that Department was Terence Lee who had conducted his PhD on the concept of neighbourhood under the supervision of Sir Frederick Bartlett at the University of Cambridge.
+To provide government planning requirements many countries set up research centered around the studies on how people used space.
+In the U.K. the Building Research Centre studied space use in houses leading to further study around noise levels, heating, and lighting requirements in a living space.
+Pilkingtons, a glassmaker company, set up a daylight research unit, led by Thomas Markus to provide information on the influence of natural lighting in buildings and guidelines on daylight requirements.
+In the 1960s, Peter Manning further developed the study at the Pilkington Research Unit at the University of Liverpool.
+He studied offices and employed Brian Wells, one of the first people to obtain a Ph.D in environmental psychology.
+Markus set up the Building Performance Research Unit at the University of Strathclyde in 1968, employing the psychologist David Canter, whom Wells and Manning had supervised for his Ph.D with the Pilkington Research Unit.
+Canter then went to the University of Surrey to set up an Environmental Psychology program in 1971 with the Department of Psychology.
+The head of the department was Terence Lee, who had conducted his PhD on the concept of the neighborhood under the supervision of Sir Frederick Bartlett at the University of Cambridge.